microsoft/api-guidelines/Guidelines.md

 The call flow for a per-user subscription MUST follow the diagram below.
 It shows the end user making use of one of the service's APIs, and again, the same two things MUST be stored:

-1. The service MUST store the end user's act of consent to receiving notifications from this specific application (typically a background usage OAUTH scope).
+1. The service MUST store the end user's act of consent to receiving notifications from this specific application (typically a background usage OAuth scope).
 2. The subscribing application MUST store the end user's tokens in order to call back for details once notified of changes.

-In this case, the subscription is set up programmatically using the end-user's token from the subscribing application.
+In this case, the subscription is set up programmatically using the end user's token from the subscribing application.
 The app MUST store the ID of the registered subscription alongside the user tokens.

 Non normative implementation guidance: In the final part of the sequence, when an item of data in the service changes and the service needs to run the following logic: